Access to UEL Libraries and Archives

-The University of East London has two physical libraries, one in Stratford city centre and one in Docklands.
+The University of East London has two physical libraries, one in Stratford and one in Docklands.

 Both our libraries contain books, journals, DVDs and archives on a range of subjects, including at Stratford: